humanmade/Cavalcade/README.md

-The runner will remain in the foreground by itself; use your normal system daemonisation tools, or `nohup` with `&` to run it in the foreground.
+The runner will remain in the foreground by itself; use your normal system daemonisation tools, or `nohup` with `&` to run it in the background.
 We recommend:

 ```